Justin Timberlake has made a fortune in the entertainment world, but that’s just the tip of the iceberg for this self-confessed geek.

 When he and fellow Disney performer JC Chavez grew up, they formed the teen band ‘N Sync, which, of course, topped the charts, thanks to swarms of teen girls.

-Timberlake, though, wasn't your typical boy star.
-He didn't fall into the pitfalls -- like alcohol and drugs -- that other young stars discover.
-But he does admit to some "geekier" loves that date back to those days.
+He wasn’t a typical child star that fell into the pitfalls — like alcohol and drugs — common among young stars, but he does admit to some “geekier” loves that date back to those days.
 Speaking at ComicCon, he admitted to a lifelong love of comics and video games, which continues to today.

 The Boy Becomes a Man